BrunoArsioli/llama-optimus/README.md

     Use 'pwd' to print you path to build/bin folder, which should be something with the form my_path/llama.cpp/build/bin.
 Copy this entire path.

-    Do the same and find the path to your AI models (i.e. gemma3xxxx.ggfu file)
+    Do the same and find the path to your AI models (i.e. gemma3xxxx.gguf file)

 4. Edit the 'set_local_paths.sh' script

-    You need to update this script, providing the paths to both llama.cpp/build/bin and to your model.ggfu file.
+    You need to update this script, providing the paths to both llama.cpp/build/bin and to your model.gguf file.

     (Note: If you have a big model, split in two or more files, e.g. Llama-4-Scout-17B-16E-Instruct-UD-Q5_K_XL-00001-of-00002.gguf and Llama-4-Scout-17B-16E-Instruct-UD-Q5_K_XL-00002-of-00002.gguf, you just need to provide a path pointing to